Hierarchical Clustering With Confidence

 Agglomerative hierarchical clustering works by iteratively merging similar observations to form nested clusters, producing a tree-like structure called a dendrogram.
 Each leaf of the dendrogram represents an individual observation, treated as a singleton cluster, while each interior node represents a subset or cluster of observations.
 At each iteration, the clustering algorithm identifies the pair of clusters with the smallest dissimilarity, defined according to a chosen linkage criterion, and merges them.
 This iterative, bottom-up process continues until all observations are merged into a single cluster.
 See, for example, panel (a) of Figure \ref{fig:dendrogram}, which illustrates a two-dimensional dataset of $30$ observations belonging to two true clusters, while the panel (b) shows the dendrogram obtained using complete-linkage hierarchical clustering.
 In this work, we focus on agglomerative hierarchical clustering, hereafter referred to simply as hierarchical clustering.

 Although a complete nested clustering structure can be obtained from the tree-like dendrogram, hierarchical clustering is, at its core, a greedy algorithm.
-Without principled approaches to quantify evidence against greedy merges or to identify the appropriate level at which to cut the dendrogram, distinguishing genuine clusters from patterns arising purely out of sampling variation becomes difficult.
-For instance, because of its inherently greedy approach, hierarchical clustering results can be highly sensitive to even small perturbations in the data.
-As a general strategy to evaluate clustering results in the absence of labels or costly validation data, several papers (\citet{vonLuxburg2010, liu2022stability, Lange2004}) have advocated the concept of clustering stability.
+Without principled approaches to quantify evidence against greedy merges or to identify the appropriate cut level, it becomes difficult to distinguish genuine clusters from patterns arising purely out of sampling variation.
+For instance, hierarchical clustering results can be highly sensitive to small perturbations in the data due to its greedy nature.
+To evaluate clustering results in the absence of labels or costly validation data, several papers (\citet{vonLuxburg2010, liu2022stability, Lange2004}) have advocated the concept of clustering stability.